 For this course, we’ve demonstrated using the Eclipse IDE.
-Though, it’s important to note that Nexus Lifecycle also integrates with IntelliJ and Visual Studio plugins.
+Though, it’s important to note that Sonatype Lifecycle also integrates with IntelliJ and Visual Studio plugins.

 By the end of this course, you will be able to:

 - Describe the impact of making better component choices earlier in the SDLC

-- Describe how Nexus Lifecycle IDE Integration fits into the Sonatype Platform
+- Describe how Sonatype Lifecycle IDE Integration fits into the Sonatype Platform

 - Articulate the differences between an IDE Integration analysis and a Continuous Integration scan